LLNL/cram/README.md

     cram pack -f cram.job -n 1 my_mpi_application input.1048576.txt

 This packs all those job invocations into a file called `cram.job`, and saves them for one big submission.

+To use the file, either:
+   * Link your application with `libcram.a` if you are using C/C++.
-To use the file, you link your application with `libcram.a`.
-Finally, you run your job like this:
+   * Link your application with `libfcram.a` if you are using Fortran.

+Then, run your job like this:

     env CRAM_FILE=/path/to/cram.job srun -n 1048576 my_mpi_application